agsb/jelly/documents/ReviewJelly.md

 ## Low frequency clock

-For tests Jelly needs a low frequency oscilator as clock.
+For tests Jelly needs a low frequency oscillator as clock.
-A oscilator with one gate of 74HC14, a resistor between input and output pins and a capacitor between input and ground (GND) have frequency by _Hz = 1.2 * 10^6 / RC_ and use another gate to filter.
+A oscillator with one gate of 74HC14, a resistor between input and output pins and a capacitor between input and ground (GND) have frequency by _Hz = 1.2 * 10^6 / RC_ and use another gate to filter.
 Use R from 10k to 4M, use C from 1n to 100u;
 ( Using C = 100nF and R=10K, Hz ~ 1200 Hz, and C = 10uF and R=10K, Hz ~ 1.2 Hz, so on. )

-## Consise Protocol
+## Concise Protocol

 Two lines REQ and ACK.